-- Continue supporting existing programs that community members identified haves been particularly successful, such as rental assistance in P-7, P-4 ADUs, and overall projects that were majority or fully affordable (e.g., Sango Courts). - Update existing programs to reflect shifting community priorities and meet new or changing housing needs. - Create new programs, such as P-24 for Missing Middle Housing, to meet new or changing housing needs.
+- Continue supporting existing programs that community members identified have been particularly successful, such as rental assistance in P-7, P-4 ADUs, and overall projects that were majority or fully affordable (e.g., Sango Court). - Update existing programs to reflect shifting community priorities and meet new or changing housing needs. - Create new programs, such as P-24 for Missing Middle Housing, to meet new or changing housing needs.

-Engagement during Phases 1 and 2 shaped the narrative, future housing needs, and Housing Plan for the City.
-Input received during the Public Review period (Phase 3) was integrated directly into the Housing Element before the document was submitted to HCD for review.
 The following summarizes both general changes to the element, as well as specific changes to the policies and programs.
 Table 1 summarizes specific changes to the Housing Programs.